barseghyanartur/django-dash/README.rst

 - Admin username: test_admin
 - Admin password: test

-Take a look at the "example/example/templates" directory for getting a better idea of how to integrate templates of other apps with into dash templates.
+Take a look at the templates in "example/example/templates" directory for getting a better idea of how to transform your own- or thirdy-part- templates into Dash templates.

 See the documentation for some screen shots http://pythonhosted.org/django-dash/#screenshots